tracy-codes/solana-huffman-encoding-challenge/README.md

 ## How to submit

-Submit a pull request against this repository with your submission code.
+Submit a pull request against this repository with your code.

 Your code must compile, it must contain valid tests, and your pull request message must contain a table with each URL tested and its CU and compression ratio.